Didacna parallella

 Didacna parallella is a brackish-water bivalve mollusc of the family Cardiidae, the cockles.
-It has an oval, rounded-trapezoidal or trapezoidal, rather thin, cream or tan shell, up to 30–55 mm in length, with an off-centered umbo and flattened ribs.
+It has an oval, rounded-trapezoidal or trapezoidal, thin, cream or tan shell, up to 30–55 mm in length, with an off-centered umbo and flattened ribs.
 The species is endemic to the Caspian Sea.
-It lives in the Southern Caspian sub-basin and along the western coast of the Middle Caspian sub-basin at depths between 50 and 85 m (164–279 ft).
+It lives in the Southern Caspian and along the western coast of the Middle Caspian at depths between 50 and 85 m (164–279 ft).

 Description

-Didacna parallella has an oval, rounded-trapezoidal or trapezoidal, rather thin, moderately convex shell, with an anteriorly displaced umbo, 29–42 flattened radial ribs and a posterior ridge, which is marked by a thickened rib.
+Didacna parallella has an oval, rounded-trapezoidal or trapezoidal, thin, moderately convex shell, with an anteriorly displaced umbo, 29–42 flattened radial ribs and a posterior ridge, which is marked by a thickened rib.
 The shell length is up to 30–55 mm.
 The external coloration is cream or tan.
 The interior is cream, with a reddish brown stain on the posterior margin.
+The hinge consists of two cardinal teeth in the right valve and one cardinal tooth in the left valve.

 Distribution and ecology

 Didacna parallella is endemic to the Caspian Sea.
-It lives in the Southern Caspian sub-basin and along the western coast of the Middle Caspian sub-basin at depths between 50 and 85 m (164–279 ft).
+It lives in the Southern Caspian and along the western coast of the Middle Caspian at depths between 50 and 85 m (164–279 ft).
 Records from depths of 200–300 m in the southern Caspian Sea off Azerbaijan are uncertain.

-J. J. ter Poorten (2024) have noted that D. parallella could be extinct due to the lack of recent records of living specimens.
-Wesselingh et al. (2019) have stated that live records are known at least until 1986 and the species is unlikely to be extinct.
+J. J. ter Poorten (2024) noted that D. parallella could be extinct due to the lack of recent records of living specimens.
+F. P. Wesselingh and co-authors (2019) have stated that live records are known at least until 1986 and the species is unlikely to be extinct.